 - Access an information infrastructure.

-- Install, use, maintain or remove an audio or visual surveillance device to maintain the operational security of a warranted activity.
+- Install, use, maintain or remove a visual surveillance device to maintain the operational security of a warranted activity.

-- Any other act that is reasonable in the circumstances and reasonably required to achieve the purpose of the warrant.
+- Any other act that is reasonable in the circumstances and reasonably required to achieve the purposes of the warrant.